 - And the bijuu themselves want to escape their hosts, which, incidentally, is fatal for the human in question.

-- In Elfen Lied, everyone in the Dysfunction Junction just wants to live a normal, peaceful life, but since Humans Are Bastards and Lucy/Nyu and Nana aren't human, that proves quite difficult.
+- In Elfen Lied, everyone in the Dysfunction Junction just wants to live a normal, peaceful life, but since Humans Are the Real Monsters and Lucy/Nyu and Nana aren't human, that proves quite difficult.

 - Inuyasha: Kikyou wanted to be a normal woman, freed from the destiny of having to protect the Shikon no Tama.
 It was a dream she could only fulfill in death.

 - Kagura was a wind youkai enslaved by magic to serve the Big Bad.
 Her overwhelming desire was to be as free as the wind and she was willing to work with Inuyasha's group and especially Sesshoumaru to achieve her ends.
 In the end, like Kikyou, she could only achieve her dream in death.

 - The Big Bad of Fullmetal Alchemist originally began as a lab experiment that couldn't survive outside of the flask it was created in.
 Everything its done is to escape its container.
 The big bad even said this as one of his reasons for all of the evil things that he has done over the course of the anime/manga just before he is forced back through the gait.